radius-project/design-notes/architecture/2024-10-deploymenttemplate-controller.md

 1. Check if there is an in-progress deletion.
 If so, check its status:
     1. If the deletion is still in progress, then queue another reconcile operation and continue processing.
-	  2. If the deletion completed successfully, then continue processing.
+	  2. If the deletion completed successfully, then remove the `radapp.io/deployment-resource-finalizer` finalizer from the resource and continue processing.
 	  3. If the operation failed, then update the `status.phrase` and `status.message` as `Failed`.
 2. If the `DeploymentTemplate` is being deleted, then process deletion:
     1. Send a DELETE operation to the Radius API to delete the resource specified in the `spec.resourceId` field.
+    2. Continue processing.
+3. If the `DeploymentTemplate` is not being deleted then process this as a create or update:
+    1. Set the `status.phrase` for the `DeploymentResource` to `Ready`.
     2. Continue processing.

 ### Alternatives Considered